Delaney Gibson: Early life

-Jessica Delaney Gibson, of Irish-Cherokee descent, was born in Panama City, Florida.
-At young age her family moved to Ventura, California, where her schooling and musical ambitions really took root.
+Jessica Delaney Gibson was born in Panama City, Florida.
+At young age her family moved to Ventura, California, where her schooling and musical ambitions took root.
 She attended a parochial pre-school and by the age of five she was aimed at singing when she performed the Dolly Parton song "Coat of Many Colors".
 Gibson studied classical music and opera from the age of nine.
 With voice coaching from Linda Ottsen of the Ventura College music department and later a Bachelor of Arts degree in music, classical vocal performance from California State University, Northridge, the foundations were laid for the singer she is today.

 One of her favorite quotes is Ralph Waldo Emerson's "Every wall is a door".
 When asked in 2008 by a local newspaper about role models, Gibson replied, "I love the story about Colonel Sanders going door-to-door selling his chicken recipe, until he found the person who believed in him enough to help promote his product."